How can I find newspapers online?

 Online access to print editions of newspapers (old and current) using Harvard's databases

-- If we don’t have online access for the dates you’re interested in, you may be able to use a licensed database (e.g. Periodicals Index Online), or a free online search tool to identify relevant articles that you can then access articles via Scan & Deliver (from HOLLIS record) or Interlibrary Loan.
+• If we don’t have online access for the dates you’re interested in, but you know of specific articles you wish to consult, you may be able to get those via our Scan & Deliver (from the HOLLIS record for the item) or Interlibrary Loan services.

-- For more in-depth guidance on doing newspaper research, see our Guide to Newspapers and Newspaper Indexes.
-For magazine research, you’ll find additional guidance under Finding Articles in General and Popular Periodicals.
+• For more in-depth guidance on finding newspapers, see our Guide to Newspapers and Newspaper Indexes

 Chat